Hamburg: Second World War

 Hamburg was a Gau within the administrative division of Nazi Germany from 1934 until 1945.
-During the Second World War, the Allied bombing of Hamburg devastated much of the city and the harbour.
+The bombing of Hamburg in World War II devastated much of the city and the harbour.
 On 23 July 1943, the Royal Air Force (RAF) and United States Army Air Force firebombing created a firestorm which spread from the Hauptbahnhof (main railway station) and quickly moved south-east, completely destroying entire boroughs such as Hammerbrook, Billbrook and Hamm South.
 Thousands of people perished in these densely populated working class boroughs.
 The raids, codenamed Operation Gomorrah by the RAF, killed at least 42,600 civilians; the precise number is not known.
 About one million civilians were evacuated in the aftermath of the raids.
 While some of the boroughs destroyed were rebuilt as residential districts after the war, others such as Hammerbrook were entirely developed into office, retail and limited residential or industrial districts.

 The Hamburg Commonwealth War Graves Commission Cemetery is in the greater Ohlsdorf Cemetery in the north of Hamburg.

 At least 42,900 people are thought to have perished in the Neuengamme concentration camp (about 25 km outside the city in the marshlands), mostly from epidemics and in the destruction of Kriegsmarine vessels housing evacuees at the end of the war.

 Systematic deportations of Jewish Germans and Gentile Germans of Jewish descent started on 18 October 1941.
-These were all directed to ghettos in Nazi-occupied Europe or to concentration camps.
+These were all directed to ghettos in Nazi-occupied Europe or to Nazi concentration camps.
 Most deported persons perished in the Holocaust.
 By the end of 1942, the Jüdischer Religionsverband in Hamburg was dissolved as an independent legal entity and its remaining assets and staff were assumed by the Reich Association of Jews in Germany (District Northwest).
 On 10 June 1943, the Reich Security Main Office dissolved the association by a decree.
 The few remaining employees not somewhat protected by a mixed marriage were deported from Hamburg on 23 June to Theresienstadt, where most of them perished.
 About 7800 Hamburg Jews were murdered in the Holocaust, of the nearly 17 thousand who had lived in the city before Hitler's rise to power.